-In her first season at LBSU, Sheffield had 12 individuals combine for 16 all-conference honors, including Davon Wilson-Angel, who claimed the Big West title in the 110-meter hurdles.
-Sheffield led three of the 49ers' four relay teams to top-three finishes at the conference championships (men's 4x100, men's 4x400 and women's 4x400).
-The women's 4x400 squad clocked in with a school-record 3:41.24.
+In her first season at LBSU, Sheffield had 12 individuals combine for 16 all-conference honors, including Wilson-Angel, who claimed the Big West title in the 110 hurdles.
+Sheffield led three of the 49ers' four relay teams to top-three finishes at the conference championship with the women's 4x400 squad registering a then school-record 3:41.24.

-In addition, Sheffield was in charge of the sprints/hurdles/relays at the World Indoor Championships in 2008 (Valencia, Spain) and 2006 (Moscow, Russia), as well as the Pan American Games in 2011 (Guadalajara, Mexico) and 2007 (Rio de Janeiro, Brazil).
+In addition, Sheffield was in charge of the sprints, hurdles and relays at the World Indoor Championships in 2008 (Valencia, Spain) and 2006 (Moscow, Russia), as well as at the Pan American Games in 2011 (Guadalajara, Mexico) and 2007 (Rio de Janeiro, Brazil).
 Sheffield has also served on the USA Track & Field Development Committee as the event chair for women's hurdles since 2007.